2022 US–Afghan prisoner exchange

-On September 19, 2022, a prisoner exchange was conducted between the United States and Afghanistan, led by the Taliban-controlled government, in which Mark Frerichs, an American contractor was released in exchange for Bashir Noorzai, an Afghan tribal leader close to Mullah Omar, the founder of the Taliban.
+On September 19, 2022, a prisoner exchange was conducted between the United States and Afghanistan, led by the Taliban-controlled government, in which Mark Frerichs, an American contractor was released in exchange for Bashir Noorzai, an Afghan tribal leader and convicted former drug lord close to Mullah Omar, the founder of the Taliban.

 Background

 Mark Frerichs

 Mark Frerichs is an American engineer and former US Navy diver.
 Born in 1962, he was director of International logistical support, visiting Afghanistan multiple times since 2012.

 In January 2020, Frerichs disappeared in Kabul, Afghanistan's capital.
 Around a week later, US intelligence officials tracked his cell phone and raided a village near where he disappeared.
 Although some individuals were arrested, the raid was unproductive.
 The next month, Newsweek reported that officials had confirmed that Frerichs had been taken captive by the Haqqani network, an Afghan group closely affiliated with the Taliban.
 In May 2020, the FBI offered a $1 million reward for information that helps lead to Frerichs's release or rescue.
 The Rewards for Justice Program offered a $5 million reward for information about his location.

 In April 2022, a video clip was released that showed Frerichs pleading for help.
 In the same month, he US State Department launched an inquiry into the release of Frerichs, which was ultimately inconclusive.